 First, learn as much as you can about the field in your own time—for example, by reading blog posts like this one, reading a product management book or two (start with Product Management for Dummies), and listening to product management podcasts.

 Another way is to listen to people in the know.
-In this video recording, our very own Chief Product Officer Megan walks you through exactly what is product management from start to finish:
+In this video Zöe, our senior product owner, talks you through exactly what a product manager does from start to finish:

 From there, formalize your learning with a product management course or certification.
 As product management is such a varied, multidisciplinary field, it can be difficult to know which skills to focus on learning (and how to learn them).

-A professional course will offer a structured learning path, taking you through everything you need to know in the most logical order.
+A professional course, such as the CareerFoundry Product Management Program, will offer a structured learning path, taking you through everything you need to know in the most logical order.
 And, most importantly, you’ll graduate with a product management certification and the hands-on skills you’ll need to actually work in the field.

 If you’d like to learn more about the world of product management, take a look at these articles: